jaykobdetar/Local-Pokemon-tower-defense-server/README.md

 # PTD1 Local Server & Save Editor

 A bare-minimum implementation to enable fully local/offline play of Pokemon Tower Defense 1.
-This project provides a local save server and save editor that work with the original PTD1 SWF file.
+This project provides a local save server and save editor that work with the  PTD1 SWF file.

 ## Overview